 Monuments in Rajasthan

-A visit to the monuments of Rajasthan gives an insight of the Rajasthani culture, glory and pride.
+A visit to Rajasthan’s monuments gives an insight into the Rajasthani culture, glory, and pride.
 They speak of the heroism of the Rajput warriors and tell legends of their sacrifice.
-Rajasthan is well-known for its architectural heritage which can be witnessed in its monuments.
+Rajasthan is well-known for its architectural heritage, which can be witnessed in its monuments.
 Monuments of Rajasthan that are present today in the state of ruins also form a major attraction for history buffs and art lovers.

-Every region of the state right from major cities like Jaipur, Udaipur, Bikaner to remote villages offer much when it comes to monumental heritage.
+Every region of the state, from major cities like Jaipur, Udaipur, and Bikaner to remote villages, offers much regarding monumental heritage.
 They give a deeper insight into the cultural and historical past of Rajasthan.

 While you are visiting the Rajasthan, don’t forget to explore the best places to visit in Rajasthan.